parulSriv/Star-Schema-Project/README.md

 **The Bike Sharing Programme**

 **Introduction**
->This project revolves around building a Star schema using Biking data.
-Using this star Schema, organizations can efficiently perform business queries.
-Customers can use the bike sharing programme to lease a bike from any station operated by the company, can ride it within the allowed premises for a predetermined period, and then park it back at either the same or a different station.
-Here only one databricks pyspark notebook is used to load the data, perform transformations, create fact and dimension tables and answer business questions mentioned below the page.
+>This project is based on building a data lake solution for a bike sharing program in Chicago, Illinois USA.
+This allows riders to purchase a pass at a kiosk or use a mobile application to unlock a bike at stations around the city and use the bike for a specified amount of time.
+The bikes can be returned to the same station or to another station.
+>This project creates a Star Schema that ingests data without a defined schema, then manipulates the incoming data by enforcing a given schema.
+Lastly, the Facts and Dimensions should be split out into a Star Schema to enable easy reporting.
+All the steps are done within the same databricks pyspark notebook.

 **Data used**